-One gas that fits such description is argon, a noble gas which is cheap, clear, odorless and most importantly, non-toxic.
-Prior to sealing, argon is flushed into the space between glass layers and then act as an insulator, minimizing conduction and convection of heat.
+One gas that fits such description is argon, a noble gas that is cheap, clear, odorless, and most importantly, non-toxic.
+Prior to sealing, argon is flushed into the space between glass layers and then acts as an insulator, minimizing conduction and convection of heat.
 Because of its efficiency (in performance and in cost), argon has been a popular insulator.

 Argon Windows are not prone to damage or corrosion that can be caused by the presence of oxygen.
 Because argon is inert, it is less likely to react to surrounding elements; therefore, the seal of window panes remains intact for longer periods.
 Argon used as an insulator is due to its density; being heavier than air means its movement is slower, meaning, the heat movement or transfer also becomes slower.
 In addition, Argon Windows not only keep heat from the outside from entering the house but also retains heat from inside the house during colder weather.
 This allows homeowners to lower energy consumption and electric bills.